 In practice, however the difference of the two amounts is settled.
 Here the Scheme receives Rs.
-2, 00, 00,000 $\times$ 0.35% x91 / 365 = 17,452.
+2,00,00,000 x 0.35% x91 / 365 = 17,452.
 The players in IRS are scheduled commercial banks, primary dealers, corporate, mutual funds and All India Financial Institutions.

-The Scheme of the fund are in cash, and the view of the fund manager is interest rates are expected to move down due to certain positive events which have occurred.
-In such cases the Schemes can enter into a received position (IRS) where the Schemes will receive a fixed rate for a specified maturity and pay the floating rate of interest.
-This is illustrated below.
+In view of the fund manager interest rates are expected to move down due to certain positive events which have occurred.
+In such cases the scheme can enter into a received position (IRS) where the scheme will receive a fixed rate for a specified maturity and pay the floating rate of interest.
+This is illustrated below: